lambertciata/ONE-Record/working_draft/API/docs/orchestration-mvt02.md

-This part of the process represents the movement from the Shipper's premises to the Forwarder's warehouse.
+This part of the process represents the movement from the Forwarder's warehouse to one of its hub.

 # 01. Departure of truck from forwarder